Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Definitely stormy down there…"

 "Right.
-Big ol’ alien gizmo pumping energy into the atmosphere, I guess...Gonna be a bumpy glide."
+Big ol’ alien gizmo pumping energy into the atmosphere, I guess...
+Gonna be a bumpy glide."

 "Yup."